 - Comparable to a Health Care MBA program

-The nation's #1-ranked program gives you a health care and business advantage in just 20 months, while you continue working full-time.
+- This top-ranked program gives you a health care and business advantage in just 20 months, while you continue working full-time

 Twice a week, instructors create a live classroom experience through internet video conferencing.
 Students can interact with instructors and other classmates regardless of their geographic location.
 Additionally, some materials, such as taped lectures, can be viewed online or listened to via podcasts.

 The Executive Master's program takes 20 months to complete.
-In addition to online lectures, students will attend 9 intensive three-day weekend sessions in Ann Arbor.
+In addition to online lectures, students will attend 3 intensive three-day weekend sessions in Ann Arbor, MI.
 Sessions begin on Thursdays at 8:30 a.m. and end on Saturdays at 5:30 p.m.

 Students in the Executive Master's program will be pre-registered for courses by their departmental student service representatives.
-Some of the common courses include Health Law, Biostatistics, Managerial Accounting for Health Care Administrators, and Operations Research and Control Systems.
-List of courses and their descriptions.
+Common courses include Health Policy, Biostatistics, Managerial Accounting for Health Care Administrators, and Operations Research and Control Systems.
+View a list of courses and descriptions.